 Notes

-- Store: Store in a glass airtight container in a cool dry place for up to 3 – 4 days or in a fridge for up to a week.
+- Store: In an airtight container in a cool dry place for up to 3 – 4 days or in a fridge for up to a week.

-- Freeze: Store in an airtight container for up to 3 months.
+- Freeze: Freeze in an airtight container for up to 3 months.

 - Bananas can be yellow and not over ripen.
-Or you can use 1 cup applesauce + 2 tbsp maple syrup or honey instead of bananas.
+Or you can use 1 cup applesauce + 2 tablespoons of maple syrup or honey instead of bananas.

 Are you using a cupcake pan or a muffin pan for this recipe?